viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 ### Gophercloud

-This provider uses [Gophercloud](https://github.com/gophercloud/gophercloud) as the Go ViettelIdc SDK.
-All API interaction between this provider and an ViettelIdc cloud is done exclusively with Gophercloud.
+This provider uses [Gophercloud](https://github.com/gophercloud/gophercloud) as the Go VOpenCloud SDK.
+All API interaction between this provider and an VOpenCloud cloud is done exclusively with Gophercloud.

 ### Adding a Feature

 If you'd like to add a new feature to this provider, it must first be supported in Gophercloud.
 If Gophercloud is missing the feature, then it'll first have to be added there before you can start working on the feature in Terraform.
-Fortunately, most of the regular ViettelIdc Provider contributors also work on Gophercloud, so we can try to get the feature added quickly.
+Fortunately, most of the regular VOpenCloud Provider contributors also work on Gophercloud, so we can try to get the feature added quickly.

-If the feature is already included in Gophercloud, then you can begin work directly in the ViettelIdc provider.
+If the feature is already included in Gophercloud, then you can begin work directly in the VOpenCloud provider.

 If you have any questions about whether Gophercloud currently supports a certain feature, please feel free to ask and we can verify for you.